Stamp duty for first home buyers in NSW

 Eligibility requirements for stamp duty concessions

-To qualify for stamp duty savings as a first home buyer in NSW, you must meet ALL of these criteria:
+To qualify for stamp duty savings as a first home buyer in NSW, you must meet all of the following criteria.

 First home buyer status